ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-02-testing_writing_unit_tests.md

 - [`pytest-notebook`](https://pytest-notebook.readthedocs.io/en/latest/) can check for regressions in your Jupyter notebooks (see also [Jupyter CI](https://github.com/mwoodbri/jupyter-ci))

-### Related tools

-- [tox](https://tox.readthedocs.io/en/latest/) provides a means of testing code using different versions of Python and/or libraries.
-It essentially acts as wrapper for pytest (and alternative test frameworks)
 - [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) provides property-based testing, which is useful for verifying edge cases):

 ```python